CobbledSteel/RoSE/README.md

 * We demonstrate design space exploration of domain-specific SoCs enabled by RoSÉ and identify significant design trade-offs.

+In response to the growing complexity of robotics workloads, hardware, and applications, we propose RoSÉ, enabling robotics UAV researchers and architects to comprehensively evaluate robotics UAV SoCs.
+RoSÉ captures a full-stack simulation of a robot by integrating the simulation of a robot UAV's environment and its RTL, enabling design space exploration of robot environments, algorithms, hardware, and system parameters within a unified simulation environment.

+By using RoSÉ, researchers can better study and analyze the tradeoffs of robotic UAV systems without the overhead of taping out an SoC.
+Building upon RoSÉ by introducing new applications, robot UAV environments, and architectures will enable the agile development of robotics SoCs across diverse domains.

 # RoSÉ Tutorial
 This artifact appendix describes how to use RoSÉ to run end-to-end robotics simulations, and how to reproduce experimental results.